isabelirk/isabelirk/README.md

 👩 My name's Isabeli and I'm 27 years old. (she/her)

-👩‍🎓 I'm a undergraduate student in Computer Science at UFFS.
+👩‍🎓 I'm a undergraduate student in Computer Science at UFFS - Universidade Federal da Fronteira Sul.

 💻 I'm working at Amplimed as a support.